Whole Lotta Love: Release

 On 7 November 1969, "Whole Lotta Love" was released as a single in several countries, with "Living Loving Maid (She's Just a Woman)" as the B-side.
 In the US, Atlantic provided an edited 3:12 version as the flipside for radio stations.
-Billboard described the single as a "powerful, commercial swinger that should have no trouble putting [Led Zeppelin] up the Hot 100."
-Cash Box described it as "a mixture of rock and blues with special production touches and a rousing lead vocal performance."
+Billboard described the single as a "powerful, commercial swinger that should have no trouble putting [Led Zeppelin] up the Hot 100."Cash Box described it as "a mixture of rock and blues with special production touches and a rousing lead vocal performance."
 In the UK, Atlantic Records expected to issue an edited version, and pressed initial copies for release on 5 December 1969, but this was cancelled by request of manager Peter Grant.

 Similarities to "You Need Love"

-In 1962, Muddy Waters recorded a blues vocal, "You Need Love", for Chess Records.
+In 1962, American singer-songwriter Muddy Waters recorded a blues vocal, "You Need Love", for Chess Records.
 As he had done with "You Shook Me", Waters overdubbed vocals on an instrumental track previously recorded by blues guitarist Earl Hooker and his band.
 Willie Dixon wrote the lyrics, which Dixon biographer Mitsutoshi Inaba describes as being "about the necessity of love":

 In 1966, the British band Small Faces recorded the song as "You Need Loving" for their eponymous debut Decca album.
 According to Steve Marriott, the group's vocalist and guitarist, Page and Plant attended several Small Faces gigs, where they expressed their interest in the song.
 Plant's phrasing is particularly similar to that of Marriott's, who added "he [Plant] sang it the same, phrased it the same, even the stops at the end were the same".
 Similarities with "You Need Love" led to a lawsuit against Led Zeppelin in 1985, settled out of court in favour of Dixon for an undisclosed amount.
 On subsequent releases, Dixon's name is included on the credits for "Whole Lotta Love".
 Plant explained in an interview with Musician: